WizUI/WuiDom/README.md

 An options element can contain numerous keys that are used by WuiDom to create the HTML element.
 Consider the following example:

+The third argument represent an identifier with which it can be retrieve using `getChild`.

 ```javascript
 var options = { text: 'Example', className: 'exampleClass', style: { margin: '5px', display: